MordantWastrel/cf_swarm/part4-ourFirstVM/chapter1.md

 > #### Aside: Instances or Droplets?
 >
-> The examples in this guide happen to use DigitalOcean, which refers to their cloud computing instances as "Droplets."
-When we use this term in an example or a screenshot, we're referring to what most other providers call "instances" or "cloud instances."
-We'll typically say "Droplet" just so that the language in the guide agrees with the language in the screenshots.
+> The examples in this guide happen to use DigitalOcean, which refers to their virtual machine hosts as "Droplets."
+When we use this term in an example or a screenshot, we're referring to what most other providers call "cloud compute instances."
+We'll typically say "an instance," but it's interchangable with "a Droplet" \(or "a Linode" if Linode is your provider\)